Grand Prix motorcycle racing: Technical regulations

-The following shows the key technical regulations for each class.
-It was also introduced for the 2005 year, that under rule 2.10.5: 'No fuel on the motorcycle may be more than 15 °C below ambient temperature.
+The key technical regulations for each class are as follows.
+In the 2005 season, Rule 2.10.5 was introduced: 'No fuel on the motorcycle may be more than 15 °C below ambient temperature.
 The use of any device on the motorcycle to artificially decrease the temperature of the fuel below ambient temperature is forbidden.
 No motorcycle may include such a device.'
 This stops an artificial "boost" gained from increasing fuel density by cooling it.